yoursunny/Docker-registry-NDN/README.md

 The [server](server/) program should run on the same machine or very close to the Docker registry.
 It requires a local NDN forwarder, which should have a globally reachable name prefix.

-1. Install Node.js 18.x and PM2 process manager.
+1. Install Node.js 20.x and PM2 process manager.
 2. Clone this repository.
 3. Copy `server/sample.env` to `server/.env` and make changes according to the instructions within.
-4. Install dependencies: `corepack pnpm install -P`
+4. Install dependencies: `corepack pnpm install --prod`
 5. Start service: `pm2 start --name Docker-registry-NDN --restart-delay 10000 --cwd server main.js`

 ## Client Installation and Usage